Shipping Glossary

 Why does my tracking say 'In Transit' for days?

 Packages are only scanned at major facilities, not continuously during transport.
-A long 'In Transit' status usually means the package is moving between facilities that are far apart (e.g., cross-country truck transport) and hasn't been scanned recently.
-If there are no updates for 5+ days, contact the carrier.
+A long 'In Transit' status usually means the package is moving between facilities that are far apart (for example, cross-country truck transport) and hasn't been scanned recently.
+If there are no updates for 5 or more days, contact the carrier.

 Can I track a package without a tracking number?